confluentinc/cp-docker-images/docs/installation/recipes/clustered-deployment-ssl.rst

 Docker Compose: Setting Up a Three Node Confluent Platform Cluster with SSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before you get started, you will first need to install `Docker <https://docs.docker.com/engine/installation/>`_ and `Docker Compose <https://docs.docker.com/compose/install/>`_.
-Once you've done that, you can follow the steps below to start up the Confluent Platform services.
+Once you've done that, you can follow the steps below to start up the |cp| services.

 #.
-Clone the Confluent Platform Docker Images Github Repository.
+Clone the |cp| Docker Images Github Repository.

    .. sourcecode:: bash